aws-observability/aws-otel-js/README.md

-# AWS OpenTelemetry for JavaScript
+# AWS Distro for OpenTelemetry JavaScript

 ## Introduction

-This project contains components of the [OpenTelemetry JavaScript](https://github.com/open-telemetry/opentelemetry-js) configured for use with AWS X-Ray.
-Please check out the upstream project to get a better understanding of the underlying features, APIs, and SDKs.
-This repository only contains a small portion of components which will allow OpenTelemetry to work with AWS X-Ray and the OpenTelemetry repository contains the rest.
+The AWS Distro for OpenTelemetry JavaScript contains components of [OpenTelemetry JavaScript SDK](https://github.com/open-telemetry/opentelemetry-js), configured for use with AWS X-Ray.
+Check out the upstream project for documentation on the underlying features, APIs, and additional libararies.
+This repository only contains a small portion of components which will allow the OpenTelemetry JavaScript SDK to work with AWS X-Ray.
+The OpenTelemetry repository contains the rest.

-We provided an IdGenerator and Propagator which can be called in a custom configuration from the OpenTelemetry upstream API.
-The telemetry data can be exported in a variety of formats and can be configured via command lines or environment variables.
-The aim of this project is to able to gather telemetry data from a JavaScript application and export trace data to an AWS-XRay backend.
+We provided an ID generator and propagator, which can be configured from the OpenTelemetry upstream API.
+The telemetry data generated can be exported in a variety of formats and can be configured via command lines or environment variables.
+The aim of this project is to able to gather telemetry data from a JavaScript application, propagate the AWS X-Ray trace header and export trace data to the AWS X-Ray backend using the [AWS Distro for OpenTelemetry Collector](https://github.com/aws-observability/aws-otel-collector).

 ## Getting Started